apache/fluo-website/docs/fluo/1.0.0-beta-2/metrics.md

 different tools, below are some tools that have been used with Fluo.

 1. [Grafana/InfluxDB][3] - Fluo has [documentation][3] for sending metrics to
    InfluxDB and viewing them in Grafana.
-The [fluo-dev] tool can also set up these tools for you and configure Fluo to send to them.
+The [Uno] tool can also set up these tools for you and configure Fluo to send to them.

 2. JMX - Fluo can be configured to reports metrics via JMX which can be viewed